Professor Cordelia Beattie

 - Early Modern

-My research interests broadly lie in the history of women and gender in pre-modern England and Europe, especially in relation to the law, marriage, and work.
+My research interests broadly lie in the history of women and gender in pre-modern Britain and Ireland, especially in relation to marriage and the law.

 Current research activities